openvswitch/ovs/Documentation/howto/lisp.rst

 interfaces need not be added to the br0 bridge in the examples below.

 On the receiving side, the packet arrives without the original MAC header.
-The LISP tunneling code attaches a header with harcoded source and destination MAC address ``02:00:00:00:00:00``.
+The LISP tunneling code attaches a header with hard-coded source and destination MAC address ``02:00:00:00:00:00``.
 This address has all bits set to 0, except the locally administered bit, in order to avoid potential collisions with existing allocations.
 In order for packets to reach their intended destination, the